FaustVX/AoC-2015/2015/Day25/README.md

 Santa looks nervous.
 Your puzzle input contains the message on the machine's console.  _What code do you give the machine?_

+## --- Part Two ---
+The machine springs to life, then falls silent again.
+It beeps.
+"Insufficient fuel", the console reads.  "_Fifty stars_ are required before proceeding.  _One star_ is available."

+..."one star is available"?
+You check the fuel tank; sure enough, a lone star sits at the bottom, awaiting its friends.
+Looks like you need to provide 49 yourself.